tulsaschoolsdata/powerschool-cpm/README.md

 5. Editing and saving a file locally pre-fetches the remote content ID to speed up publishing
 6. Publishing pushes the local file contents directly to PowerSchool via the CPM API

+## Suggested Work Flow

+ - For New Plugins
+    1. Create the file structure and file stubs
+    2. Install the basic plugin on PowerSchool
+    3. Download the remote files instead of opening the local files (this caches the remote file id and insures a quicker publishing experience)

+ - For Existing Plugins
+    1. Ensure the plugin Web Root setting is correct
+    2. Start with a clean workspace
+    3. Download the files you need to work with from the PowerSchool Server.

 ## Directory Structure

 For plugin development, your workspace should look like: